eoinlarkin/retro-pc/TESTING.md

 ### Javascript

-Javascript files were tested for compatability with recommended javascript formatting using [jshint.com](jshint.com).
+Javascript files were tested for compatibility with recommended javascript formatting using [jshint.com](jshint.com).
 No issues were noted in the files aside from some minor warnings:

 - <details>